 - Order tracker for my online shop

-While I don’t regularly use a daily spread, I do on the occasions that I am working from home as I find having a brainstorm session at the start of the day helps to make my time as productive as possible.
+While I don’t regularly use a daily spread, I find them useful when I am working from home as having a brainstorm session at the start of the day helps to make my time as productive as possible.

 When I don’t have a specific daily spread, I do try to check in with my journal each evening to mark off items I have achieved during the day, add in any thoughts/feelings and review what I have planned for the following day.

-In addition to all of the above I will also add in miscellaneous pages when the mood/need arises.
-These can be anything from a purely decorative page (which I find particularly de stressing to create), to project pages or collections such as film/book/goal challenges.
+In addition to all of the above, I will also add in other pages when the mood or need arises.
+These can be anything from a purely decorative page (which I find particularly de-stressing to create), to project pages or collections such as film/book/goal challenges.

 Sometimes it doesn’t happen…

-All of the above is in an ideal week… I find if I have the time (and take the time) to work on my journal, I feel more relaxed, organised and efficient.
-Sometimes, however, life just gets in the way and other times I really don’t feel like picking up a pen.
-I think the key to the bullet journal system is that it allows for these times.
-When the mood takes you, just pick up a pen and start again.
+All of the above is in an ideal world… I find that if I take the time to work on my journal, I feel more relaxed, organised and efficient.
+Sometimes, however, life just gets in the way and other times I just don’t feel like picking up a pen.
+The great thing about the bullet journal system is that it allows for these times – because you create the pages, there are no blank days or weeks staring back at you when you take time out.
+And then, when the mood takes you, just pick up a pen and start again!
 Your journal is FOR YOU, no one else is judging it.
-So do what works and more importantly what you enjoy!
+So do what works for you and, more importantly, what you enjoy!